 [PAST EVENT] Bellini Colloquium - Dept. Modern Languages and Literatures

-Event will be held in person and streamed on Zoom.
+This event is in person and also live streamed on Zoom.

 Visiting Assistant Professor of Hispanic Studies Sowmya Ramanathan received her PhD from Princeton.
 She is a scholar of 20th and 21st-century Latin American literature and culture working at the intersections of avant-garde, gender, sexuality, and affect studies.
 Her current manuscript-in-progress, titled Textures of the Sensible: Reading Affect in Diamela Eltit, examines the work of Chilean writer, artist, and activist, Diamela Eltit.
 In addition to this project, her interests include women writers in Latin America, transnational feminism and political resistance, and the relationship between literature, media, and contemporary technologies.